ozelentok/ZMonitor/README.md

 The goal of this project is to allow anyone to monitor anything they need<br />
 Write your custom monitor class in python - allowing you to do anything you want<br />
 - Monitor a database for changes and availability
-- Monitor a connection to the internet
+- Monitor a connection to the internet<br />
-The app is always connected to the server using web sockets and can notifiy the user using the browser notifications api In short, if you can code it, you can monitor it!<br />
+The app is always connected to the server using web sockets and can notifiy the user using the browser notifications api<br />
+In short, if you can code it, you can monitor it!<br />

 ###Existing Basic Monitors